leptos-rs/leptos/leptos_macro/LOCALIZED_ERRORS.md

 error types (e.g. `PropsBuilder_Error_Missing_required_field_foo`), which are confusing and not under our control.

-The `PresenceBuilder` fills this gap.
+The `PropPresence` fills this gap.
 It tracks which prop setters were called via type-state (`PhantomData` tuples), completely independent of actual prop values.
 Since it never receives `{error}` values, its checks work regardless of type errors elsewhere.